 Gear that lasts longer and holds up better over time will fetch a better resale price.
 Additionally, certain brands have a higher resale value than others because of their overall reputation for

 quality.
-When your dreaming of buying a new kite, check the reputaiton in the used market.
+When your dreaming of buying a new kite, check the reputation in the used market.
 These are important clues to a brand manufacturing “know how”

 You can find live support at Slingshot by calling 509-427-4950 8-5 Pst.
-You can also email us firstname.lastname@example.org about any questions you may have about kiteboarding and our gear.
+Our CS team rides so you can feel completely confident with the answer to any difficult questions.
+You can also email us firstname.lastname@example.org with any questions you may have about kiteboarding and our gear.